cysouw/diathesis/text/c04_reflexive.md

 e.
 Sie verstecken sich und ihre Waffen.
 (DWDS: Die Zeit, 31.10.2001, Nr.
 45)
 :::

 The autocausative aspect most clearly emerges with verbs that hurt the body, like *verbrennen* 'to burn' [@next] or *schneiden* 'to cut'.
 The usage of these verbs with a reflexive pronoun normally implies that the body is only partially inflicted, i.e. only a part of the body is burned or cut.
-For this reason, the conjunction in [@next c] is strange and would only make sense in a context in which somebody would burn himself completely (cf. Elias Canetti's Novel *Die Blendung*).
+For this reason, the conjunction in [@next c] is strange and would only make sense in a context in which somebody would burn himself completely (cf. Elias Canetti's novel *Die Blendung*).

 ::: ex
 a.
 Er verbrennt das Buch.
 b.
 Er verbrennt sich.
-c ^* Er verbrennt sich und das Buch.
+c. ^* Er verbrennt sich und das Buch.
 :::

 **Attested Verbs**